Dee Why (South) - North Curl Curl

 The level of cultural diversity witnessed in Dee Why (South) - North Curl Curl was found to be above average when compared nationally for a number of language and cultural background related metrics

-Dee Why (South) - North Curl Curl had a higher cultural diversity than most local areas, with 16.8% of residents speaking a language other than English at home and 31.9% born overseas.
-Christianity was the predominant religion in Dee Why (South) - North Curl Curl, comprising 46.9% of people.
-However, Judaism showed an overrepresentation at 0.4%, compared to 0.3% across Greater Sydney.
+Dee Why (South) - North Curl Curl was found to have a higher cultural diversity than most local areas, with 16.8% of its population speaking a language other than English at home and 31.9% born overseas.
+Christianity is the predominant religion in Dee Why (South) - North Curl Curl, comprising 46.9% of people.
+However, Judaism is overrepresented compared to Greater Sydney, making up 0.4% of the population versus 0.8%.

 Frequently Asked Questions - Diversity